Family-Friendly Beer Gardens in Westchester and the Hudson Valley

 There’s outdoor seating and a kids' menu at this Poughkeepsie Brewpub, which includes lots of favorites—from pizza to grilled cheese and chicken tenders.
 On the adult side, there are sausages, burgers, sandwiches, and more, with the opportunity to try their beer (which includes the award-winning Kold One)—or a flight, if you’re not sure which to choose.

 The family-friendly Seven Lakes Station has lots of toys and games to keep kids busy.

 There are plenty of games and toys to keep kids occupied at this Sloatsburg taproom, including Matchbox cars, checkers, chess, Uno cards, and dominoes.
 The menu is small, but it offers that perennial kid-favorite, warm pretzels, as well as cheese and charcuterie plates.
 Parents can try the craft beer, while kids can enjoy craft sodas—as well as organic iced tea and more.
 The seasonal space opens as soon as the weather gets nicer.

 Yonkers Brewing Co. – Yonkers

 Looking for a beer made right here in Westchester?
 Then head to this Yonkers-based brewery.
-The outdoor beer garden—which opens again at the end of April—is great for kids, and they’ll be adding more space to it this summer.
-Weekend brunch is a popular time for families to visit and kids can dig into Nutella French toast, churro waffles, omelets and even wings and tacos.
-The regular lunch and dinner menu also features grilled cheese, chicken tenders and other kids-will-definitely-eat-it fare.
+The outdoor beer garden—which opens again at the end of April—is great for kids, and it will be adding more space to it this summer.
+Weekend brunch is a popular time for families to visit, and kids can dig into Nutella French toast, churro waffles, omelets, and even wings and tacos.
+The regular lunch and dinner menu also features grilled cheese, chicken tenders, and other kids-will-definitely-eat-it fare.
 Once they’re done eating, older kids can check out the foosball table or play Connect Four.